 - Perception R15 Pescadors 100 Kayak

 Let’s get right into it!
-Here is a feature comparison of my 3 favorite beginner kayaks.
+Here is a feature comparison of my 3 top beginner kayaks.
 Be safe, always wear a life jacket.

 Best Beginner Kayaks Compared